angarsky/diveintopython/learn/classes/class_decorator.md

 ## Understanding Class Method Decorator

-Python Class Decorator can be used to modify or enhance class-level attributes and methods.
-It is a callable that takes a class as an argument and returns a new class.
-There are different types of decorators in Python-like class method decorator, class property decorator, etc.

-### Class Method Decorator

 The class method decorator is used to define a method that is bound to the class and not the instance of the class.
 It takes a `cls` parameter instead of `self`.
 This decorator is used to define methods that are related to the class and not an instance of the class.

 ```python